 Dashain: Festival of Hindu

 Dashain generally falls in the month of September and October.
-It is the one which is highly celebrated by Hindus of Nepal and India.
-However, it’s equally popular on different religious followers.
+It is the one that is highly celebrated by Hindus of Nepal and India.
+However, it’s equally popular among different religious followers.

 As it falls during autumn, people should not worry about harsh weather for tourists, it has ever been the best time to visit both the cultural and natural sites.